eilvelia/tdl/README.md

 The latest available typings are for TDLib v1.7.0.

-You can install typings for other TDLib versions.
+You can install typings for other TDLib versions using `npm install -D tdlib-types@td-<TDLIB_VERSION>`.
 Example for TDLib v1.5.0: `npm install -D tdlib-types@td-1.5.0`.

 See also [packages/tdlib-types/README.md](packages/tdlib-types/README.md).